-When twin brothers Evan and Jaron Lowenstein first came on the pop rock music scene circa 1994, they had their work cut out for them, as any new artists do.
-They recorded three studio albums and saw their now-signature hit, ‘Crazy for This Girl,’ peak at No. 15 on the Billboard Hot 100 chart in 2000.
+When twin brothers Evan and Jaron Lowenstein first emerged on the music scene in 1994, they were trying to make a name for themselves in the pop-rock world.
+As Evan and Jaron, the two recorded three studio albums; their signature hit, “Crazy for This Girl,” peaked at No. 15 on the Billboard Hot 100 in 2000.

-Jaron, of course, morphed into Jaron and the Long Road to Love — a solo act, despite what the name suggests — after his brother decided to start a family and take on a new business venture.
-The musical journey for Jaron has been filled with ups and downs, but with the success of his Top 5 country hit, ‘Pray for You,’ he’s beginning to see his hard work pay off.
+Following that success, in the late 2000s, Jaron Lowenstein morphed into Jaron and the Long Road to Love — a solo act, despite what the name suggests — after his brother decided to start a family and take on a new business venture.
+In 2009, his debut single, “Pray for You,” earned a Top 15 (No. 13) spot on the Billboard country charts.

 Below, Lowenstein recalls his memories hearing his first records on the radio.

 The first time I heard my first song on the radio, my brother and I were leaving a radio station up in Hartford, Conn.; we were on a radio tour in 1998.
 Our first song was a single called “And Then She Says.”